 In the winter months, this daily CO2 cycle does not occur because the plants are dormant.
 CO2 increases to more than 450 ppm because of cars and home heating.
 During inversions, the CO2 is trapped in the valley and can increase to over 500 ppm.
 Although CO2 is not directly harmful to people at these levels, elevated levels indicate the build-up of other air pollutants, such as PM 2.5 and ozone.

 The Utah Department of Environmental Quality provides current air quality measurements in downtown Logan for ozone and PM 2.5 at www.airquality.utah.gov.
 On some days with inversions, the air quality on campus can be better than downtown because of the higher elevation and proximity to the canyon.

 These measurements are also being made in the Salt Lake Valley.
 Their website provides a useful tutorial for interpreting the long-term graphical data:

-A review of the long-term, steady increase in the CO2 concentration of our atmosphere is available Here.
-Tyler Volk, who spoke at USU two years ago, has written a book called CO2 Rising, which explains the global carbon cycle and discusses the effects of increasing CO2.
-Here
+A review of the long-term, steady increase in the CO2 concentration of our atmosphere is available from the NOAA.
+Tyler Volk, who spoke at USU two years ago, has written a book called CO2 Rising, which explains the global carbon cycle and discusses the effects of increasing CO2, see the video.